-

 Manually Selecting the Lot Number

-The lot number can be assigned to the detail lines of a sales order any time before the sales order is processed into a sales invoice.
-Complete the following steps to select the desired Lot Number within a sales order.
+A lot number is assigned to the detail lines of a sales document based on the quantity Shipped.
+Complete the following steps to select the desired Lot Number within a sales document.

 -